rjwthree/TIMSS_PIRLS/README.md

 # Sex Differences in TIMSS 2015 Math and PIRLS 2016 Reading
 These scripts analyze the most recently released data on 4th and 8th grade math exams from the [Trends in International Mathematics and Science Study (TIMSS)](https://github.com/rjwthree/TIMSS_PIRLS/blob/master/TIMSS%202015.R), and 4th grade reading exams from the [Progress in International Reading Literacy Study (PIRLS)](https://github.com/rjwthree/TIMSS_PIRLS/blob/master/PIRLS%202016.R).
 TIMSS is administered every four years and PIRLS every five years by the International Association for the Evaluation of Educational Achievement (IEA). https://timssandpirls.bc.edu/

 The first major section describes the results; the second section describes the code and some of the statistics.
-See [here](https://github.com/rjwthree/PISA_2018) for the sister project of TIMSS and PIRLS.
+See [here](https://github.com/rjwthree/PISA_2018) for similar assessments of 15-year-olds by the OECD.

 ## Results